jon-jacky/home/commonplace.md

   See also *The Ruin of Britain* by Gildas,
   <https://blogs.bl.uk/digitisedmanuscripts/2019/06/gildas.html>

-14 Apr 2019

-- <http://www.laffpix.com/howtoreadnancy.pdf> - How To Read Nancy by Mark
-  Newgarden and Paul Karasik - "'How to read Nancy?' you may sneer, 'You might as well explain how to read a stop sign.'
-You're half right, but there's a lot more to Enrie Bushmiller's work than meets the eye ...
-No other cartoonist has worked with such consistent economy ...
-Nancy only appears to be simple at a casual glance. ...
-Minimalist?
-Formalist?
-  Structuralist?
-Cartoonist!

-  There is little that is beneath Bushmiller in his quest for a gag.
-  A kind of sublime dumbness became Bushmiller's personal territory and he mined it brilliantly. ...
-Bushmiller realized that gag knows no I.Q. and that the success or failure of a given gag relies much more on its own inner mechanisms than the sophistication of its premise. ...

-  (See link below to the new Nancy strip by another cartoonist.)

 31 Mar 2019

 - *The Autobiography of Malcolm X* as told to Alex Haley (1965),